nickyiliwang0000/h/css/css-layouts.md

 ## Floated elements' stacking order

 When elements are floated, their _stacking order_ will also change.
 Stacking order is the way elements appear on the page.
 When you float an element, you're essentially lifting it out of the flow of the page and letting it float above its surrounding element.
 The floated element will also lose its imprint and and its space won't be saved.
-Often, you will find the surrounding elements shuffling into the space that the floated element used to take up. <a href="https://www.youtube.com/watch?v=xara4Z1b18I" target="_blank">Here is a great video that explains how floating elements affect their stacking order</a>.
+Often, you will find the surrounding elements shuffling into the space that the floated element used to take up.
+[Here is a great video](https://www.youtube.com/watch?v=xara4Z1b18I) that explains how floating elements affect their stacking order.

 You can kind of think of it like people in line at the cash at the grocery store: you get into line in the order you finish shopping (natural stacking order).
 If you leave the line to go to the self-checkout, the people who were behind you will fill your spot (float).
 If the self-checkout is broken, hopefully people will let you back in line in your original spot.
 (A floated element always takes its original position back when the float is removed.
 A web page is like like a very polite community of shoppers.)